MultiSafepay/docs/content/payments/about-payments/changing-order-status-pay-later.md

 ## In your backend

-If you change the order status in your [backend](/glossaries/multisafepay-glossary/#backend), the following [ready-made integrations](/integrations/ready-made/) can pass the updated status to your MultiSafepay account automatically:
+If you change the order status in your [backend](/glossaries/multisafepay-glossary/#backend), the following [ready-made integrations](/integrations/ready-made/) can pass the updated status to your MultiSafepay dashboard automatically:

 - Magento 2 and WooCommerce: When you set the order to **Shipped** in your backend.
 - Shopware 5: When you set the order to **Delivered** in your backend.